-Maintaining standards in an ever-growing codebase that multiple developers contribute to can be difficult and tedious.
-Ensuring that the codebase follows best practices and does not deviate from the standards is essential for any project.
-But this is typically something that can only be enforced manually by code reviews and other similar processes.
+Ensuring that a growing codebase follows best practices and does not deviate from the standards is essential for any project.
+However, this can typically only be enforced manually by code reviews and other similar processes.
 As with any other manual task, this can be time-consuming, tedious, and error-prone.
 That's where architecture testing comes in.

 Architecture testing allows you to automatically enforce code standards such as naming conventions, method usage, directory structure, and more.

-In this article, we're going to learn about what architecture testing is and the benefits of using it.
-We'll then look at how to write architecture tests for our Laravel applications using the popular PHP testing framework, Pest.
-By the end, you'll be confident to start writing architecture tests for your Laravel applications.
+In this article, we're going to learn about architecture testing and the benefits of using it.
+We'll then look at how to write architecture tests for our Laravel applications using Laravel Pest, the popular PHP testing framework.
+By the end, you'll be confident in writing architecture tests for your Laravel applications.

 Pest is an open-source PHP testing framework built on top of PHPUnit.
 At the time of writing, it has over 9.4 million downloads and 7.9k stars on GitHub.
-It uses a syntax and approach similar to Jest (a popular JavaScript testing framework) and Ruby's RSpec.
-If you're familiar with writing JavaScript tests using Jest, you should feel at home using Pest for PHP tests.
+It uses a syntax and approach similar to JavaScript's Jest and Ruby's RSpec.
+If you've used either of these, you should feel at home using Pest for PHP tests.

 For example, imagine you have a simple add function that adds two numbers together, and you want to ensure that it returns the correct value.
 You might write a test in Pest like this: